PHYSICIAN REFERRALS AND BENEFITS

 in Santa was beneficial only for psychiatrists!

-These authors’ bottom-line recommendation was to join in
+These authors’ final recommendation was to join in

 the Christmas fun but don’t rely on Santa for the gift